 What is Medication-Assisted Treatment?

 Medication-assisted treatment (MAT) uses medication combined with counseling to provide a comprehensive treatment plan for prescription opioid and heroin addiction.
 Medication-assisted treatment combined with counseling can be a life-changing experience for someone who has had repeated relapses.

-Medication can be an essential tool in addiction treatment, uniquely helpful for managing cravings and triggers.
+Medication can be an essential tool in addiction treatment, and uniquely helpful for managing cravings and triggers.
 Medication-assisted treatment (MAT) is just one of the evidence-based, modern approaches to treating chemical dependence that we practice at Lighthouse Recovery Institute with our patient-centered care.

-Benefits of Medication Assisted Treatment
+Benefits of a Medication-Assisted Treatment Program

 These medications begin after an individual has completed medical detox and has already started an inpatient rehab or outpatient rehab program.

-Effectiveness of Medication-Assisted Treatment
+Effectiveness of Medication-Assisted Treatment Programs

 - Improving patient survival rates